MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 To make use of multiple user data folders, a WebView2 application needs to create different `CoreWebView2Environment` objects.
 A `WebView2` instance is created for a given user data folder through the configured `CoreWebView2Environment` object.
 Each `CoreWebView2Environment` object needs to be configured with a different user data folder value.

 When the first `WebView2` instance is created for a given user data folder, the browser process for the WebView2 Runtime processes collection that is associated with that UDF will be started.
-All additional processes will be managed by the lifetime of that browser process.
+All more processes will be managed by the lifetime of that browser process.

 <!-- TODO: update with profile info -->
 The `CoreWebView2Environment` represents a user data folder and the collection of processes associated with it.
 A given renderer process is not associated with a single `CoreWebView2` instance, because the renderer process can serve frames in multiple `CoreWebView2` instances that use the same user data folder, depending on website isolation.
 See [Per-frame renderer processes - Site Isolation](https://developers.google.com/web/updates/2018/09/inside-browser-part1#site-isolation).